 Fulton M. Smith III focuses his practice on insurance-related issues and disputes.
 His 30 years of experience includes risk and strategic counseling of Fortune 500 companies, general liability and professional liability underwriting, regulatory compliance, claim investigation, large U.S. and international subrogation investigations, evaluations and recoveries, as well as first-party commercial, third-party, directors' and officers', professional liability, environmental coverage analysis and disputes, including evaluating likelihood of success and valuation of cases for legal financing companies.

-He has represented clients in large loss international and North American arbitration and has been trial counsel in high-exposure coverage, subrogation and bad faith injury and bench trials in state and federal courts, as well as in appeals to the California Court of Appeals, and the U.S. Courts of Appeals for the 5th and 9th Circuits.
+He has represented clients in large loss international and North American arbitrations and has been trial counsel in high-exposure coverage, subrogation and bad faith jury and bench trials, as well as appeals in state and federal courts.

 Fulton's diverse practice includes commercial tenancy jury trials, construction defect litigation, wrongful termination and employment disputes, software licensing disputes, and the defense of municipalities, police and fire chiefs, the California Department of Corrections, and the University of California.